magentabusiness/magentabusiness.github.io/docs/paas/eu/user-guide/certificates.md

 Instructions below will describe how to connect MQTT client using X.509 Certificate to IoT Hub.

 {% capture difference %}
-**Pay attention!** [EU ThingsBoard Cloud](https://eu.thingsboard.cloud/signup){:target="_blank"} has a separate domain for MQTT traffic.
+**Pay attention!** [EU ThingsBoard Cloud](https://eu.iothub.magenta.at/signup){:target="_blank"} has a separate domain for MQTT traffic.
 It cannot be white-labeled.
-If you want an encrypted traffic via MQTT, the device should refer to the corresponding host — **eu.mqtt.thingsboard.cloud**
+If you want an encrypted traffic via MQTT, the device should refer to the corresponding host — **eu.mqtt.iothub.magenta.at**
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}